-- Obtain the patient's consent in writing to the release of any records to a third party. - Ensure that the patient is fully aware of the nature and extent of the disclosure sought, and gives informed consent to the release. - Review the parameters of the request for records carefully for example, does the third party require a full copy of the patient's records, or does the request relate to a recent injury or recent treatment.
+- Obtain the patient's consent in writing, prior to releasing any records to a third party. - Ensure that the patient is fully aware of the nature and extent of the disclosure sought and gives informed consent to the release. - Review the parameters of the request for records carefully, for example, ask if the third party requires a full copy of the patient's records, or does the request relate to a recent injury or recent treatment.
 If the request is specific to an event, incident, allegation or date range, the records released should be limited accordingly. - All records should be reviewed by a doctor prior to release and should not be passed on as an administrative task.
-Please see our factsheet on Patient Requests for Medical Records for issues to consider when reviewing records before release.
+Please see our factsheet on Patient Requests for Medical Records for issues to consider when reviewing records before release. - All records released should clearly identify the treating GP/ healthcare professional at each entry/consultation note in the records.